yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

     "HEAD -> assignment-two, origin/assignment-two, origin/assignment-one, assignment-one".
     ```
     You HEAD point to assignment-two.
 You have a total of **four branches**, assignment-one and assignment-two are your local branches, while origin/assignment-one and origin/assignment-two are your remote branches on GitHub.

+4. To delete unwanted repo?
+Just delete the repo on the GitHub (look for the **danger zone** under repo setting in GitHyb).
+After that, trash the local folder 😎

 ---
 <sub>[↥ back to top](#module-1--lets-git--part-2)</sub>